NVIDIA/aistore/docs/cli/object.md

-   --conc value        limits number of concurrent put requests and number of concurrent shards created (default: 10) --dry-run           preview the results without really running the action --recursive, -r     recursive operation
-   --verbose, -v       verbose output
+   --conc value        limits number of concurrent put requests and number of concurrent shards created (default: 10) --dry-run           preview the results without really running the action --recursive, -r     recursive operation --include-src-dir   prefix destination object names with the source directory --verbose, -v       verbose output
    --yes, -y           assume 'yes' to all questions --cont-on-err       keep running archiving xaction (job) in presence of errors in a any given multi-object transaction